rguseinov/rguseinov.github.io/_pages/teaching.md

 ---

 ### Academic experience
-* Member of the Project Team “Dyadic Approach to the International Political Conflicts and Cooperation Problems Analysis” (Oct 2024-present)\
+* Member of the Project Team “Dyadic Approach to the International Political Conflicts and Cooperation Problems Analysis” (Oct 2024 - Jun 2025)\
 _Higher School of Economics University_

-* Member of the Project Team “Study of the Economic Consequences of Revolutions Using Quasi-Experimental Methods” (Oct 2024-present)\
+* Member of the Project Team “Study of the Economic Consequences of Revolutions Using Quasi-Experimental Methods” (Oct 2024 - Jun 2025)\
 _Higher School of Economics University_

-* Research Project Participant, Modern Revolutions: Factors, Mechanisms, Forecasts (Sep 2021-May 2022)\
+* Research Project Participant, Modern Revolutions: Factors, Mechanisms, Forecasts (Sep 2021 - May 2022)\
 _Higher School of Economics University_

 ### University teaching experience
-* Teaching Assistant, Data Analysis (Sep-Dec 2024)\
+* Teaching Assistant, Data Analysis (Sep - Dec 2024)\
 _Higher School of Economics University_

 * Research Assistant, Center for Stability and Risks Analysis\
 _Higher School of Economics University_

-* Teaching Assistant, Introduction to Python (Jan-Jun 2024)\
+* Teaching Assistant, Introduction to Python (Jan - Jun 2024)\
 _Higher School of Economics University_

-* Teaching Assistant, Introduction to Probability Theory and Mathematical Statistics (Feb-Jun 2023)\
+* Teaching Assistant, Introduction to Probability Theory and Mathematical Statistics (Feb - Jun 2023)\
 _Higher School of Economics University_

 ### Conferences